dani8439/dani8439.github.io/_posts/2018-04-16-hitting_road_blocks.markdown

 I’m going very slowly, I have to.
 I have to give myself time to understand all these building blocks so that my foundations are strong.
 If I can’t understand scope, and self, and objects, how on earth am I going to be able to more?
 I’ve tried to make a curriculum of sorts out of it, spending time writing out the concepts after I’ve read them for the third or fourth time, creating blocks of code from the examples, then running them in the IDE, and playing around with them so that I can read and comprehend what’s going on.

 I don’t know why I had this expectation that learning to code would be somewhat fast, and I’d be done in 8-10 months.
-Maybe it’s from seeing some of my fellow students just steam through the curriculum and move at a break neck speed.
+Maybe it’s from seeing some of my fellow students just plow through the curriculum and move at a break neck speed.
 But we forget.
 I forgot how long it took me to learn things in college, how one has to study for many years in order to do most things as a career.
 It’s not something that happens in six, or eight months.
 Heck, I can’t count how many times Avi has said in the lectures that it took him x amount of time to learn y, to illustrate just how hard this is.
 And he's a damn good coder, but he's been doing this for *years*, decades really.

 And you know what, at some point in the last few weeks, I actually realized that I was starting to understand things.
 That looking at big blocks of code didn’t look so much like a foreign language anymore, and I was starting to be able to decipher small pieces, and not only understand what was going on, but even go so far as to predict the output before it occurred.
 And it feels good.
 Great even to start to understand things.
 I know the only reason though why a lot of things seem to be coming easier to me while reading the book, is because they are things that have been covered on learn.
 I don’t think that if I hadn’t done lessons, I would be able to fit the pieces together in my mind so clearly.

 I’ve changed my approach.
 It might take me another year to complete the program (though I dearly hope it will not), but I’m learning to be patient with myself.
 My goal each day is to understand something that I didn’t understand the day before.
 Slowly but surely, those little pieces will become a foundation, a strong one, and I’ll be a better coder because of it.
 A happier one too.